-The National Science Foundation (NSF) and the National Institute of Food and Agriculture (NIFA), U.S. Department of Agriculture (USDA) require institutions to provide appropriate training and oversight in the responsible and ethical conduct of research to everyone who participates in or conducts research supported by funding from these agencies, including undergraduate and graduate students, postdoctoral fellows and staff.
+The National Science Foundation (NSF) and National Institute of Food and Agriculture (NIFA), U.S. Department of Agriculture (USDA), require institutions to provide appropriate training and oversight in the responsible and ethical conduct of research to everyone who participates in or conducts research supported by funding from these agencies, including undergraduate and graduate students, postdoctoral fellows, and staff.
 Institutions are required to detail their plans to meet this requirement, and document completion of the training.

 The University of Minnesota meets this requirement with the following procedures:

-Three main topics were selected as the primary focus for this training to support the idea that students involved in research will likely become the next generation of researchers and scholars, and that this training should create a foundation for their future research and investigation.
-While each discipline and type of research may drive different kinds of ethical training, there is a core set of topics that training for any student researcher should address to create a foundation for their future research and investigation:
+- Based on the USDA-NIFA’s recommendations, four main topics were selected as the primary focus for this training.
+The training supports the idea that students involved in research will likely become the next generation of researchers and scholars, and that this training should create a foundation for their future research and investigation.
+The four topics are: Authorship, Publication and Peer Review

-Oversight and tracking of the training is a responsibility shared by the PI and the University, to be coordinated by the Office of the Vice President for Research (OVPR), Research Education and Oversight (REO).
+Oversight and tracking of the training is a responsibility shared by the principal investigator (PI) and the University, to be coordinated by the Office of the Vice President for Research (OVPR), Research Compliance Office (RCO).
 PIs and their academic units will be responsible for identifying current courses and activities that meet the requirement and encourage the development of new courses and activities.
 OVPR will provide infrastructure to identify and notify students who need the training and maintain completion records.

 Format: In-person training is the best format to facilitate discussion and in-depth consideration of these topics.
 However, online training is the more realistic option, given existing resources.
 The online training must incorporate some sort of interactive element, such as synchronous or asynchronous online chats or discussions, or the ability to assess understanding.